yuliahn/PRG_Praktikum/milestone1/Milestone1_README.txt

 the "main.cpp" source file to a local directory where your project files are saved and build the project.

+To compile the console program, in Qt Creator open the project file "..GameOfLifeCode\gameOfLife.pro" and build the project.

 To compile the GUI app, open in Qt Creator the project file "..app\milestone1.pro", change the "save_dir" in the "mainwindow.h" source file to a local directory where your project